The following general requirements apply:

-- Proposals for talks, BoFs and tutorials must be submitted using the
+- Proposals must be submitted using the meeting submission system

-- Proposals for talks will only be considered by the PC if they contain at least draft presentation slides (slides may be updated later on).
-For BoFs and panels proposals must contain a clear description as well as names of invited panelists/presenters.
+- All presentation proposals will only be considered by the ENOG PC if they contain at least draft presentation slides (slides may be updated later on).
+For panels, proposals must contain a clear description, as well as the names of invited panelists, presenters and moderators.

 1. Plenary Session Presentation

 - Stand-alone presentation: This is a presentation followed by audience questions.
 The presentations are typically 30 minutes long.
 The ENOG Programme Committee (PC) recommends using 20-25 minutes for presenting and 5-10 minutes for questions.
 If the presenter feels that more or less presentation time is needed for their topic, they must make this clear in their proposal that they submit to the ENOG PC using the submission system.
 Presenters are welcome to propose other styles of presentations to the PC if needed.

 - Panel discussion: This is a presentation and discussion among several people on one topic.
 Typically, a panel discussion includes a moderator who introduces the topic and the panelists.
 The moderator leads the discussion between the panelists and the audience.
 Panel discussions are typically one hour long.
 If the proposer of a panel discussion feels that more or less time is needed for their topic, they must make this clear in their proposal that they submit to the ENOG PC using the submission system.

 Tutorials are a method of knowledge transfer on a specific topic and usually involve an expert on the subject providing intensive instruction to a group of interested people.

 Tutorials at ENOG Meetings are allocated up to two hours and are usually scheduled in the morning before the start of the plenary sessions